From Founder Bottleneck to Zero Dependencies in 20 Weeks: The Complete Delegation System

 Margot explicitly transferred authority.

-Team meeting: “For these 8 Level 1 decisions and edge cases in the library—you now have complete authority.
+In a team meeting she said, “For these 8 Level 1 decisions and the edge cases in the library—you now have complete authority.
 Don’t ask me anymore.
 Make the call using the frameworks.
 I’ll spot-check 20% to ensure quality, but I’m not approving anything in advance.”

-Her response every time: “Does the framework cover it?
+Her answer was the same every time: “Does the framework cover it?
 Yes?
 Then decide.
 I’ll see it in the spot-check.”

 Week 15-16